 A successful surgery — all the way from pre-op to recovery — rests partly on a patient’s careful pre-op preparation.
-Following these five steps before having plastic surgery can decrease surgery risks and complications, make recovery as comfortable as possible, accelerate the healing process and ensure the best aesthetic results.
+Following these 5 tips before having plastic surgery, provided by Houston area plastic surgeon Dr. Sugene Kim, can decrease surgery risks and complications, make recovery as comfortable as possible, accelerate the healing process, and ensure the best aesthetic results.

 Get Your Questions Answered